01-edu/public/subjects/devops/orchestrator/audit/README.md

 ![components-of-kubernetes](../pictures/components-of-kubernetes.svg)

-In less than 15 minutes and with the help of google the student must explain all Kubernetes components and their roles.
+In less than 15 minutes and with the help of Google the student must explain all Kubernetes components and their roles.

-###### Can the learner explain the k8s components in less than 15 minutes?
+###### Can the learner explain the K8s components in less than 15 minutes?

-> If the learner is unable to explain the k8s component, this means that the learner has failed this audit, so he must re-read and spend more time on understanding!
+> If the learner is unable to explain the K8s components, this means that the learner has failed this audit, so he must re-read and spend more time on understanding!

 #### Bonus

-###### + Did the student add any optional bonus?
+###### +Did the student add any optional bonus?

-###### + Is this project an outstanding project?
+###### +Is this project an outstanding project?